-- A. Bluefield State College School of Nursing and Allied Health programs require drug testing as follows: - 1.
-A.S.
+A. Bluefield State College of Health Sciences programs require drug testing as follows:

+1. A.S.
 Degree students: Randomly upon admission to the program and each semester while in the program.
-At any time if there is reasonable suspicion and or documentation of need. - 2.
-B.S.
-Nursing Degree Students: Upon enrollment to the program and screened randomly and if there is reasonable suspicion and or documentation of need. - 3.
-B.S.
-Imaging Science Sonography Concentration Students: Screened each semester and if there is reasonable suspicion and or documentation of need. - 4.
-Reasonable Suspicion: Any student who demonstrates unusual, unexplained behavior in the agency environment or during clinical hours.
+At any time if there is reasonable suspicion and or documentation of need.

+2. B.S.
+Nursing Degree Students: Upon enrollment to the program and screened randomly and if there is reasonable suspicion and or documentation of need.

+3. B.S.
+Imaging Science Sonography Concentration Students: Screened yearly and if there is reasonable suspicion and or documentation of need.

+4. Reasonable Suspicion: Any student who demonstrates unusual, unexplained behavior in the agency environment or during clinical hours.
 (See Reasonable Suspicion form of Drug and Alcohol Policy.)